 Reflectiveness of the overall HPG membership is valued and included among Pennsylvania's HPG Protocols to ensure that representation is reflective of the epidemic in Pennsylvania.
-The current composition of our membership includes: affiliated and nonaffiliated consumers of Ryan White services and the state run Special Pharmaceutical Benefit Program (SPBP); program staff of Ryan White A, B, C, D, and F funded agencies; HIV testing and prevention providers; regional grantees; human service providers from Mental Health, Drug and Alcohol, and Housing/HOPWA; faith-based organizations; federally qualified and community health center staff and doctors; program staff from Early Intervention Services, the Minority AIDS Initiative, Medicare/Medicaid, hospitals, state and local health departments, and the medical teaching community.
+The current composition of our membership includes: affiliated and non-affiliated consumers of Ryan White services and the state run SPBP; program staff of Ryan White A, B, C, D, and F funded agencies; HIV testing and prevention providers; regional grantees; human service providers from Mental Health, Drug and Alcohol, and Housing/HOPWA; faith-based organizations; federally qualified and community health center staff and doctors; program staff from Early Intervention Services, the MAI, Medicare/Medicaid, hospitals, state and local health departments, and the medical teaching community.
 Through the Membership and Stakeholder Engagement Ad-Hoc Committee, the HPG makes all attempts to recruit and retain HPG members that are reflective of the current epidemic in Pennsylvania.

-Epidemiological information regarding HIV rates in Pennsylvania (above) indicates that minority communities (particularly African Americans) as well as MSM are disproportionately affected by HIV in the Commonwealth.
-In 2015 35% of voting HPG members self-identify as MSM, 35% as African American, and 4% Latinx.
+Epidemiological information regarding HIV rates in Pennsylvania indicates that minority communities (particularly African Americans) as well as MSM are disproportionately affected by HIV in the Commonwealth.
+In 2015, 35 percent of voting HPG members self-identify as MSM, 35 percent as African American, and 4 percent Latinx.